git-pak/home-it-troubleshooting/cases/wifi-adapter-failure.md

 - DHCP-based home network
 - Dual-band router (2.4 GHz / 5 GHz)

-## Observed Behavior
+## Initial Observations
 - Wi-Fi icon disappeared during failure events
 - Wireless adapter intermittently missing in Device Manager
 - Other devices on the network remained stable
 - Issue progressed from intermittent drops to complete failure

----
+- Ethernet connection remained stable

+## Hypotheses
+- Wireless adapter disabled or misconfigured
+- Corrupted or unstable driver
+- Windows service dependency failure (WLAN AutoConfig)
+- Progressive hardware degradation of the wireless card

-## Troubleshooting Process
+## Troubleshooting Steps

-### Step 1 — Confirm OS-Level Adapter Detection

-Checked whether Windows recognized the wireless adapter:

-- **Device Manager → Network adapters**
-- `ipconfig /all`

-During failure events, no wireless adapter appeared.

-Conclusion:
-If the adapter is not detected at OS level, the issue is not DHCP or TCP/IP related.

----

-### Step 2 — Verify Adapter Not Disabled

-Checked for administrative disablement:

-- Settings → Network & Internet → Advanced network settings
+1. Identified that the issue was isolated to the affected device by confirming other network devices remained stable and Ethernet restored connectivity.
+2. Established probable causes including driver instability, service failure, or hardware degradation.
+3. Tested hypotheses through controlled isolation:
-- Device Manager → Ensure adapter is enabled
+   - Checked OS-level adapter detection via Device Manager and `ipconfig /all`.

-No manual disablement detected.

----

-### Step 3 — Validate Driver Integrity

-Inspected Device Manager for:

-- Warning icons (⚠️)
-- “Unknown device” entries
-- Driver errors

-Actions taken:
+   - Verified adapter was not administratively disabled.
-- Reinstalled wireless driver
+   - Reinstalled and updated wireless drivers from manufacturer.
-- Updated to latest manufacturer driver

-Issue persisted.

----

-### Step 4 — Verify Required Service

-Checked Windows service dependency:

-- `services.msc`
-- WLAN AutoConfig → Confirmed Running and Startup Type = Automatic
+   - Confirmed WLAN AutoConfig service was running and set to Automatic.

-Service was functioning properly.

----

-### Isolation Testing

-- Connected via Ethernet → Internet restored immediately.
-- Confirmed router and ISP stability using other devices.
-- Observed consistent disappearance of adapter during Wi-Fi failure events.

----
+4. Implemented corrective actions at the software level and monitored behavior.
+5. Verified continued failure patterns, including consistent disappearance of the Wi-Fi icon and adapter from OS detection.

 ## Resolution

-After software-level troubleshooting failed and the adapter repeatedly disappeared from OS detection, the internal M.2 wireless network card was physically replaced.
+After software-level remediation failed and the adapter repeatedly disappeared from Windows detection, the internal M.2 wireless network card was physically replaced.

-New adapter installed and drivers configured.
+New hardware was installed and drivers configured.
 Wi-Fi connectivity remained stable following replacement.

----

-## Root Cause

-Progressive hardware failure of the internal wireless adapter caused repeated OS-level detection loss, ultimately resulting in complete wireless failure.

----

 ## Lessons Learned

-- If the adapter is not visible in Device Manager or `ipconfig`, the issue is below the TCP/IP layer.
+- If the adapter does not appear in Device Manager or `ipconfig`, the issue is likely below the TCP/IP layer.
+- Ethernet testing is critical for isolating endpoint vs infrastructure issues.
-- OS-level detection failure narrows troubleshooting away from DHCP/network configuration.
+- Persistent OS-level detection failure often indicates hardware degradation.
 - Structured escalation prevents unnecessary network-side troubleshooting.
-- Consistent symptom patterns over time often indicate hardware degradation.